 Continuing with a 4-H project virtually can be a challenge.
-As adult volunteers, teen and junior leaders, and 4-H Members, this is another opportunity to learn by doing.
+For adult volunteers, teen and junior leaders, and 4-H members, this is another opportunity to learn by doing.

 Connecting and providing a sense of belonging to 4-H members is a priority.
 Please explore the resources below and consider what accommodations may be possible to continue the engagement, inclusion and continued progress of our 4-H members.

-- Meetings may be held virtually, learn how to set up a free Zoom account, free accounts have time and feature limitations for the host.
+Meetings may be held virtually, learn how to set up a free Zoom account, free accounts have time and feature limitations for the host.

 - The Virtual Meeting Guidance for 4-H Adult Volunteers has been posted on the Virtual 4-H Technology Tools and Tips page of the state 4-H website.

 - Club meeting resources are available here.

 - Virtual project meeting information may be found here.

 - Use Google Hangouts for meetings

 - Create a Quizlet for reviewing knowledge of subject matter